 Unlike factoring, where a supplier sells its receivables at a discount to a third party (a factor) for early payment, supply chain finance is a financing solution initiated by the buyer where the buyer agrees to pay an invoice early for a discount.
-The benefit to the buyer is they get a discount off the invoice price.
+The benefit to the buyer is a discount on the invoice price.

-The benefit to the supplier is they get early payment, usually at a discounted rate less than factoring.
-It is a new electronic take on the old 2%/10, net 30 payment term, but where the buyer initiates the request for early payment through the use of technology.
+The benefit to the supplier is early payment, usually at a discounted rate less than factoring.
+It’s a new electronic take on the old 2/10 net 30 payment term, but the buyer initiates the request for early payment through the use of technology.
 [Explore how to apply (and get approved) for a business loan.]

-Supply chain financing does not change the unbalanced relationship that exists between big buyers and smaller suppliers.
-Factoring has been around for hundreds of years, because when a smaller supplier sells to a bigger buyer, it is the bigger buyer who determines when they will pay their invoice, often regardless of the payment terms they agreed to.
+Supply chain financing does not change the unbalanced relationship between big buyers and smaller suppliers.
+Factoring has been around for hundreds of years because when a smaller supplier sells to a bigger buyer, it is the bigger buyer who determines when they will pay their invoice, often regardless of the payment terms they agreed to.

 Supply chain financing does not change this relationship.
 It is initiated and controlled by the buyer.
 The buyer decides which suppliers can participate, how quickly they will pay and what discount they will demand.
-Some buyers may not have the money, technology or the interest in offering it to all their suppliers, and may offer it only to their biggest suppliers.
+Some buyers may not have the money, technology or interest to offer it to all their suppliers, offering it only to their biggest suppliers.
 Others may offer it today only to take it away tomorrow without notice because of changes in their cash flow position or priorities.
-Power remains with the buyer, and the supplier remains at their mercy for payment.
+The power remains with the buyer, and the supplier remains at their mercy for payment.

-Factoring changes this dynamic.
-It is supplier-initiated and controlled.
-When factoring, the supplier determines which invoices they will factor and when based on their cash flow needs.
+Factoring changes this dynamic because it is initiated and controlled by the supplier.
+With factoring, the supplier determines which invoices they will factor and when based on their cash flow needs.
 They are in complete control.
 They know the cost ahead of time and can factor it into their pricing.